GeeWee/BetterHostedServices/README.md

     }
 }
 ```
-You'll simply never know this error happened.
 We can do better.

-### Problem 3.
-HostedServices are not part of the default DI container
-If you want to interact with a HostedService from a controller or another service, you're out of luck.
-They're completely separate.
-There's no built-in way to get a reference to a running `IHostedService`

-# Introducing BetterHostedServices

-BetterHostedServices is a tiny library (<200 lines of code not including tests) that solves some of these issues.

 ## CriticalBackgroundService
-It introduces a class you can inherit from: `CriticalBackgroundService` - if an uncaught error happens in a `CriticalBackgroundService`
-it will log it and stop the application
+With `BetterHostedServices` you can inherit from `CriticalBackgroundService` instead of the regular `BackgroundService`.

+If an uncaught error happens in a `CriticalBackgroundService` it will be logged, and it will crash the application.

 You can use it like this:
-Inherit from the CriticalBackgroundService

 ```csharp
 public class YieldingAndThenCrashingBackgroundService: CriticalBackgroundService